A Vote For Mahtab Is A Vote For:

 +Protection For Immigrant Rights

-I believe we need to have a restoration of Municipal Voting rights, but even try expanding it for the state level so that all immigrant community members who are at least Green Card Holders or
+I believe we need to have a restoration of Municipal Voting rights, but even try expanding it for the state level so that all immigrant community members who are at least Green Card Holders, filing their taxes, or contributing to the economy can be able to vote.
+If community members pay their taxes and contribute to the community, they have every right to vote.
+After all we once protested for no taxation without representation.

 +Language Access & Diversity